ivarref/clj-paginate/README.md

 # clj-paginate

-A Clojure implementation of the
+A Clojure (JVM only) implementation of the
 [GraphQL Cursor Connections Specification](https://relay.dev/graphql/connections.htm) with vector/set as the backing data.